U.S. Skier Wins The Crowd, Even As He Loses The Race In Austria

 After his momentum carried Kelley next to the finishing gate, he picked himself up and began sidestepping back up the mountain.
 And with that, the crowd that had been largely silent upon seeing him crash began cheering for Kelley to reach the gate that he'd missed.

-"I'm tired—very tired—but it was worth it!"
-Kelley said afterwards.
+"I'm tired — very tired — but it was worth it!"
+Kelley said afterward.
 "It was a great feeling to cross the finish line here.
 This is the best race of the year.
 I would have liked to be 48 seconds faster than I was, so I'm a little disappointed."

 Kelley, 26, was the top American finisher in the Alpine Skiing World Cup slalom event, with other U.S. skiers either not finishing or failing to reach the race's second run.